Posted on 3 Comments

 Do you wear your running shoes, get out, and start running without a warm-up?

-So, don’t be surprised when running injuries will occur.
+So, don’t be surprised when running injuries occur.

 When the muscles are cold and the joints are stiff, intense training can endanger the muscles and expose us to unnecessary injuries.